 A new controller by Autolog was installed on the green sorter in 2001, improving our sorting flexibility.
 Computerized kiln controls by SII were added in the dry kilns over 2003 and 2004.
 The SII controllers increased our control of the drying process.
 The Silvatech controller on the dry sorter was upgraded in 2004 and in 2007.
 In late 2003 active management passed to Ann Johnson, David Johnson and Kenneth Johnson.

 In the second half of 2005 and early 2006 we installed a 35" capacity Nicholson A6 ring debarker with an MDI whole-log metal detector to debark logs for both mills.
 This system improves the debarking quality, wasting little of the valuable fiber of the log, and helps to minimize bruising.
 The improved debarking increases the quality of the lumber produced while ensuring that waste is minimized; the metal detector keeps tramp metal from the saws.
 For the last 4 years we have sold chips to schools in support of the growing trend toward biomass heating systems.
-In 2008 we moved into the firewood business to improve our competitive position in the timber markets.
+In 2008 we moved into the firewood business to improve our competitive position in the timber markets, however, we have since discontinued offering firewood.

 Our retail business sells high quality hardwoods, as both rough and finished into flooring and paneling, as well as white pine from our timberlands in rough and finished form.
 Two full-time sales people serve the needs of our retail customers.